-M. A. Shama
+M.A.
+Shama

-Prof. of Naval Architecture and Shipbuilding, Faculty of Eng., Alexandria University, Alexandria, Egypt
+Faculty of Engineering, Alexandria University, Alexandria, Egypt

-The paper gives an overview of the environmental dimension in a ship's life cycle.
-The life cycle of a ship is composed of the following main stages: design, construction, operation and finally scrapping.
-The paper starts with the main issues of the Life Cycle Assessment (LCA) of a product.
-The main component of the holistic approach of LCA of any product is outlined.
+ABSTRACT: The paper gives an overview of the main issues of Life Cycle Assessment (LCA) of a product.
+The types and main components of LCA are briefly discussed.
+The holistic approach of LCA of any product is outlined.
 The main categories of Environmental Impact Assessment (EIA) are highlighted.
-The modern approach of Design for Environment in the shipbuilding industry is presented.
-The LCA of a ship is addressed with particular emphasis on the methods commonly used to reduce energy consumption and environmental impacts.
+The modern approach of ship Design for Environment is presented.
+The LCA of ships is addressed to clarify energy consumption and environmental impacts.
+Particular emphasis is placed on the methods commonly used to reduce energy consumption and environmental impacts over the three stages of ship construction, ship operation and ship scrapping.
 The rationalization of materials used in shipbuilding and ship scrapping is emphasized.
 The solid waste management hierarchy is presented.
-The importance of addressing the environmental dimension in a ship's life using LCA is highlighted.
+The importance of using LCA to determine the environmental performance of ships is highlighted.

-INTRODUCTION
+1 INTRODUCTION

 Over the past 20 years, environmental issues have gained greater public interest and recognition.
 Particular emphasis is placed on the increasing problems of greenhouse gases that threaten to change the climate and the increasing consumption of chemicals that reduce the ozone layer.
-Also, the public is now becoming more aware than ever that the consumption of manufactured products and the daily services and activities of our society adversely affect supplies of natural and resources the quality environment.
+Also, the public is now becoming more aware than ever that the consumption of manufactured products and the daily services and activities of our society adversely affect supplies of natural resources and the quality of the environment.

-Environmental protection requires development and application of methods to identify reduce and the adverse environmental effects of human services and activities.
-There is now a growing awareness of the need to radically decrease production waste streams from consumption processes.
+Environmental protection requires the development and application of methods to identify and reduce the adverse environmental effects of human services and activities.
+There is now a growing awareness of the need to radically decrease waste streams from production and consumption processes.
 This awareness has not only brought about the implementation of improvements in the currently used production processes but has also led to increased circulation of materials.
 Industry has not always been able to make use of all reusable materials, as collection of materials for reuse has not always been an efficient and successful process.
 Recycling is a means of reducing waste streams and accordingly reducing the demand for waste treatment.
 The objective of an efficient material production and recycling scheme should not only be to just recycle but also to minimize the resource utilization and associated emissions of all streams of materials in the production cycle.

 Life Cycle Assessment (LCA) of a product is used to identify, evaluate and minimize energy consumption and environmental impacts holistically, across the entire life of the product.
 LCA is, therefore, a systematic way of examining the environmental impacts of a product throughout its life cycle, from raw materials extraction through the processing, transport, use and finally product disposal.
-LCA is sometimes called a "cradle-to-grave" assessment.
+LCA is sometimes called a "cradleto-grave" assessment.
 LCA could be used also to assist companies to identify and assess opportunities to realize cost savings by making better design and more environmentally friendly products, more effective use of available resources and improving waste management systems.